-^{1.} HCD recommends buffer in the housing element inventory of at least 15 to 30 percent capacity more than required, especially to accommodate the lower income RHNA.
+capacity more than required, especially to accommodate the lower income RHNA.

-The 648 entitled or pending development projects, 160 ADUs, and the potential 6,711 units resulting from implementation of the Housing Overlay could result in 7,519 units, exceeding the total RHNA allocation for Gardena by 1,784 units or 31 percent.
+The 528 units from entitled or pending development projects, 160 ADUs, and the potential 6,711 units resulting from implementation of the Housing Overlay could result in 7,399 units, exceeding the total RHNA allocation for Gardena by 1,664 units or 29 percent.
 This buffer is necessary to address the No Net Loss (SB 166) requirement of maintaining an inventory of sites adequate to accommodate the City's remaining RHNA throughout the planning period as development occurs on the selected sites that may result in fewer units than assumed in this inventory.